 If you are interested in receiving information about the chance for chromosome abnormalities in your pregnancy, there are screening tests and diagnostic tests.
-There are pros and cons to every screening, and a choice of screening test for any individual should be made in consultation with OB provider/genetic counselor.

 What is a screening test?
+What types are available?

 A screening test estimates the chances of certain chromosome abnormalities in pregnancy.
 These tests are not invasive and pose no risk to the fetus.
 The results are based on your age and other factors.
 Screening tests are used to identify pregnancies that have an increased chance to have a chromosome abnormality, but they do not tell whether one is actually present.
 If you decide to have screening and your result suggests an increased chance of an abnormality, you will be given information about extra tests that may provide more information.
 If your results do not suggest an increased chance for an abnormality, extra testing may not be needed.
 Your doctor or genetic counselor will explain more about what your own results mean.